guiigos/dotfiles/README.md

 # DotFiles
-> Personal DotFiles used on MacOS
+> Personal DotFiles used on MacOS.

 ## Overview
 This repository contains basic configurations and installation preferences that meet the needs of my work environment.